fullaware/asteroidmining/README.md

 # Classic Asteroid Game
-A game of getting lucky in space
+Risks of getting lucky in space

 1. ~~Generate Asteroid from flexible JSON blueprint~~
 2. ~~"Mine" asteroid JSON object by randomly deducting from asteroid elements~~